WalshyDev/cf-status-worker/README.md

 ## Data redundancy

-This worker is using KV as its main store, but that can go down, so you can additionally save data to R2 or D1.
+This worker is using KV as its main store, but if that was to suffer a problem, you can additionally save data to R2 or D1.

 ```toml